General Info – summary

 SA Tree No. 540.

 Family: Combretaceae (Bushwlillow family).
-In this family, there are about 16 genera, containing about 530 species.
+In this family, there are about 16 genera, which contain about 530 species.
 In South Africa, there are 5 genera and 41 species.
-Here the genera with Trees include Combretum, Lumnitzera, Pteleopsis and Terminalia.
+Genera with Trees on this website include Combretum, Lumnitzera, Pteleopsis and Terminalia.
 The simple and usually entire Leaves lack stipules.
-Flowers are usually bisexual, usually with twice the number of stamens as sepals or petals.
+Flowers are usually bisexual.
+There are usually twice the number of stamens as sepals or petals.
 The inferior Ovary has 1 locule and usually only 1 of the ovules develops into a seed.
-Fruit is usually indehiscent and can be winged or ridged.
+Fruit is usually indehiscent and may be winged or ridged.

-Name derivation: Combretuma climbing plant. kraussii in honour of Dr. F. Krauss (1812-1890) the director of the Natural History Museum in Stuttgart.
+Name derivation: Combretum – a climbing plant. kraussii in honour of Dr. F. Krauss (1812-1890) the director of the Natural History Museum in Stuttgart.
 He visited the Cape from 1837 to 1840 and collected over 2 300 plant specimens.

 Conservation: National Status: L C. (Least Concern).
-Assessors: 2005 (W. Foden and L. Potter).
+Assessors: Raimondo et al. (2009).

 Tree